exercism/clojure/exercises/concept/annalyns-infiltration/.docs/hints.md

 We want to return `true` if _any_ of the supplied predicates are `true`.
 This can be done with the [`or`][or] function.

-## 3. Check if the prisoner can be signalled
+## 3. Check if the prisoner can be signaled

 We want to return `true` if and only if _all_ of the supplied predicates are `true`.
 This can be done with the [`and`][and] function.